adrielvasques/iiot_data/README.md

 ## Data Format

 All data are initially stored in raw format and then processed into `.csv` files for easier analysis.
 Each folder corresponds to a specific sensor with the data structured for optimal retrieval and analysis.
+The available files are a sample of the final result from the proposed Jetson Nano application.

 ## Access and Contribution